samiullah997/book_an_appointment_front_end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 GymFit <a name="A web app  that helps make reservations for a bike , eg: suzuki, honda yamaha"></a>
+# 📖 Bike Reservation <a name="A web app  that helps make reservations for a bike , eg: suzuki, honda yamaha"></a>

 - **Bike reservation** is a web application that allows users to view and reserve a bike, i.e. Yamaha, Suzuki Honda e.t.c.
 A user can reserve one bike per session on separate dates.
 - The application features user based authorization, a basic user can read and manage their user specific reservations while the admin can manage all operations in the application.
 I.e. create and delete bikes e.t.c